 This brief benefited from the insights and expertise of two external reviewers: David Kirp, the James D. Marver Professor of Public Policy at the Goldman School of Public Policy, University of California at Berkeley; and Scott Moore, Executive Director of Kidango.
 We thank them for the care and attention they gave the report.
 Any remaining shortcomings are our own.
 When it comes to early childhood education programs, quality is critical.
 High-quality preschool gives children a strong start on the path that leads to college or a career.
-Research shows that all children benefit from high-quality preschool, with low-income children and English learners benefiting the most.1 A substantial number of studies demonstrate the benefits of high-quality pre-k programs.
+Research shows that all children benefit from high-quality preschool, with low-income children and English learners benefiting the most.
+A substantial number of studies demonstrate the benefits of high-quality pre-k programs.
 These include long-term research on Perry Preschool, the Abecedarian Project, and the Chicago Child-Parent Centers, as well as ongoing studies of the preschool programs in Tulsa and Boston and New Jersey's Abbott Preschool Program, among others.
-Economists also have shown the benefits of early education investments, which generate approximately \$7 for every dollar invested.2 However, the potential of preschool can only be realized if programs are of high quality.
+Economists also have shown the benefits of early education investments, which generate approximately \$7 for every dollar invested.
+However, the potential of preschool can only be realized if programs are of high quality.

 This brief summarizes the substantial body of research on programs demonstrating positive results, as well as the professional standards for early education, identifying important elements of quality.
 It focuses on factors that contribute to meaningful teacher-child interactions.
-These findings are important for the nation.
-Of the country's 8.1 million preschool-aged children, nearly four million live in or near poverty.3 Low-income children are most likely to benefit from high-quality pre-k, pointing to the need to improve the overall quality of early learning programs.4
+These findings hold particular interest to California.
+Of the state's one million preschool-aged children, 493,877 live in or near poverty.
+Lowincome children are most likely to benefit from high-quality pre-k, pointing to the need for California to improve the overall quality of its early learning system.